 What’s nearby Piedmont?

-The vicinity to Milan, the French Riviera, Portofino and lake Como make the Piedmont region of Italy accessible from all directions through a well connected net of highways and railroads.
+The vicinity to Milan, the French Riviera, Portofino and lake Como make the Piedmont region of Italy accessible from all directions through a well- connected network of highways and railroads.

-Moreover, Piedmont is easily reachable by plane through the airport of Turin and the nearby Milan Malpensa and Genoa.
+Moreover, Piedmont is easily reachable by plane through the airport of Turin and the nearby Milan Malpensa and Genoa airports.

 The geography of the Piedmont region of Italy